hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Now, we are at 10 ms, so 10 times speedup.
 The database needs to do index-only scan.
 Since we care only about the number of rows, it does not need to read any data from the table.

-But even a query that needs to read some data, will be made faster by an index.
+But even a query that needs to read some data, will be faster thanks to an index.
 ```sql
 select count(distinct user_id) as post_count
 from post